 Generalized anxiety disorder (GAD) is an

 marked by chronic, exaggerated worrying and anxiety about everyday life.
-The worry is so severe that it interferes with their ability to live their lives.
+The worry is so severe that it interferes with a person's ability to live his or her life.

-Anxiety is more common in females.
-Factors that may increase the risk of GAD include: Family members with an
+GAD is nearly twice as common in women than in men.
+Other factors that may increase your chance of GAD include: Family members with an

 Symptoms of GAD usually develop slowly.
 People with GAD often have both psychological and physical symptoms of anxiety.